dariol83/reatmetric/eu.dariolucia.reatmetric.driver.automation/AutomationAPI.md

 ## Automation API

 ### Script structure
-A script must be a sequence of Javascript statements, which will be executed when the script is evaluated by the script engine.
-The statements shall not be placed into a function wrapper, even though Javascript functions can be specified at the beginning of the script file.
+A script must be a sequence of Javascript/Groovy/Python statements, which will be executed when the script is evaluated by the script engine.
+The statements shall not be placed into a function wrapper, even though Javascript/Groovy/Python functions can be specified at the beginning of the script file.

-Reserved API function names as well as the variable names 'FILENAME' and '_scriptManager' are reserved and shall not be used as declared variable names.
+API function names as well as the variable names 'FILENAME' and '_scriptManager' are reserved and shall not be used as declared variable names.

 ### Declaration of arguments
-Script arguments do not need declaration: the automation engine binds all the activity arguments to equivalent Javascript symbols.
+Script arguments do not need declaration: the automation engine binds all the activity arguments to equivalent language symbols.
 The only argument which is not mapped is the argument named "FILENAME", which is the reserved argument name to map to the specific script file inside the script directory.